Too many sewing machines? Here's how to choose the right one

 Typical price

-Ideal for everyday sewing, repairs, and garment making, offering versatility for both beginners and experienced users.
+Ideal for everyday sewing tasks and garment construction, offering versatility for beginners and experienced users.

 Bestseller